aemsley/gengo_api_docs/content/v2/ui_recommendations.md

 title: UI recommendations | Gengo API
 ---

-# UI recommendations
+# UI Recommendations

-This document will help you implement a UI for your API connection to Gengo.
-If you need more information refer to our Translation API documentation (especially [System Overview](/overview/), [API First Steps](/v2/first_steps/) and [Best Practices for Plugins & API Usage](/v2/best_practices/), or [contact support](mailto:api@gengo.com?Subject=Client%20library%20request).
+This page will help you implement a UI for your API connection to Gengo.
+For more information refer to our Translation API documentation (especially [System Overview](/overview/), [API First Steps](/v2/first_steps/) and [Best Practices for Plugins & API Usage](/v2/best_practices/), or [contact support](mailto:api@gengo.com?Subject=Client%20library%20request).

-### Things to remember when implementing a UI for Gengo translation
+## Things to remember when implementing a UI for Gengo translation

-* Make it clear to the user when they place an order that the translation will cost money
+* Make it clear to the user when they place an order that the translation will cost money.
-* Use the natural workflow of your app — only add extra panels if you have to
+* Use the natural workflow of your app, and only add extra panels if necessary.
-* Stick to Gengo UI terminology wherever possible for consistency (as users may also use e.g. the Gengo web interface)
-    * …but make sure UI terms make sense to your users
+* Use Gengo UI terminology wherever possible for consistency (because users may also use the Gengo web interface) _but_ make sure UI terms make sense to your users.
-* If using placeholder machine pre-translation, make it clear to the user when the content is machine translated
+* If using placeholder machine pre-translation, make it clear to the user when the content is machine translated.
-* Include help information from Gengo (or links to it) where possible
+* Include help information from Gengo (or links to it) where possible.
-* Keep it simple
+* Keep it simple.

-### What Gengo-related panels should your app have?

-Your app will need to display various panels, with content going back and forth to Gengo.
-Here are the recommended panels based on the Gengo API, with example wireframes.
-See <a href='http://gengo.com/express/dashboard/'>Gengo’s web interface</a> for example implementations.

-__Note:__ While you can combine or omit some panels, ensure your Gengo implementation covers the core functions (order, review, approve) and is easy for your users.

-### Panels
+### Gengo terminology

-The Gengo API allows you to order one or more translations at once.
 The terms we use are:

-* __Job__ — One piece of content to be translated.
+* __Job:__ One piece of content to be translated.
 A job is the “atomic unit” of Gengo translation.
-* __Group of jobs__ — When ordering more than one job (such as the title, body and keywords fields of a blog post), you can choose to have them be handled by the same translator.
+* __Group of jobs:__ When ordering more than one job (such as the title, body and keywords fields of a blog post), you can choose to have them be handled by the same translator.
 This gives a more consistent translation, but will take longer to complete.
 A group of jobs must have the same settings — source and target languages, and translation tier.

 __Note:__ While the core unit of the Gengo API is a “job”, please maintain consistency with the Gengo web experience and use the term “translation” in your UI.

+## What Gengo-related panels should your app have?

+Your app will need to display various panels, with content going back and forth to Gengo.
+Here are the recommended panels based on the Gengo API, with example wireframes.
+See <a href="http://gengo.com/express/dashboard/">Gengo’s web interface</a> for example implementations.

+__Note:__ While you can combine or omit some panels, ensure your implementation covers the core functions (order, review and approve) and is easy for your users.

+The Gengo API allows you to order one or more translations at once.

+### Possible panels
+Click the link for any panel to view more information, including required, recommended and optional components.

-<a href='#order-translation-panel'>Order translation panel</a>
+* <a href="#order-translation-panel">Order translation panel</a>
 : The user confirms the settings for translating some content and places an order (a job, a group of jobs, or multiple jobs)

-<a href='#translation-jobs-overview-list'>Translation jobs overview list</a>
+* <a href='#translation-jobs-overview-list'>Translation jobs overview list</a>
 : The user can see the status of their translation jobs

-<a href='#pending-job-panel'>Pending job panel</a>
+* <a href='#pending-job-panel'>Pending jobs panel</a>
 : The user can cancel the job, and optionally see placeholder machine translation, and/or the job’s estimated translation time

-<a href='#comment-thread-panel'>Comment thread panel</a>
+* <a href='#comment-thread-panel'>Comment thread panel</a>
 : The user can see comments regarding a job, optionally with previous versions of the translation

-<a href='#comment-submission-panel'>Comment submission panel</a>
+* <a href='#comment-submission-panel'>Comment submission panel</a>
 : The user can send a comment to the job’s translator

-<a href='#translation-job-review-panel'>Translation job review panel</a>
+* <a href='#translation-job-review-panel'>Translation job review panel</a>
 : The user can accept a completed job, or potentially request corrections, reject the job, or provide feedback when accepting the job

-<a href='#feedback-panel'>Feedback panel</a>
+* <a href='#feedback-panel'>Feedback panel</a>
 : The user can provide feedback when accepting a completed translation (as part of the translation job review panel), and optionally add the translator to a “preferred translators” list

-<a href='#approved-translation-panel'>Approved translation panel</a>
+* <a href='#approved-translation-panel'>Approved translation panel</a>
 : The user can see information about a job they approved, including the translated text

-<a href='#request-revisions-panel'>Request revisions panel</a>
+* <a href='#request-revisions-panel'>Request revisions panel</a>
 : The user can formally request a correction, choosing a reason and submitting a comment

-<a href='#job-rejection-panel'>Job rejection panel</a>
+* <a href='#job-rejection-panel'>Job rejection panel</a>
 : After successfully passing captcha the user can reject a translation (passing the job to a new translator), or optionally reject and cancel the translation.
 The user must choose a reason for the rejection and submit feedback.

-<a href='#settings-panel'>Settings panel</a>
+* <a href='#settings-panel'>Settings panel</a>
 : The user can specify settings related to translation

-## Views

-### Order translation panel
+## <a id="order-translation-panel"></a>Order translation panel

 In this view the user will confirm the settings for translating one (or more) pieces of content and place an order.
 Depending on your app this might be a step in a publishing process, a part of another panel, or an individual panel within your system.
 You can allow the user to bundle a group of translations with the same settings together (a group of jobs), and to order multiple translations with different settings at the same time.
 Refer to the [translate/jobs/ (POST)](/v2/jobs/#jobs-post) method and [Translate API - Job Payload](/v2/payloads/) for more information.